 Start Unlimited is Verizon's cheapest unlimited cell phone plan at $70 a month.
-Don’t expect a lot of perks — just six-month trials of Apple Music and Disney Plus.
-Start Unlimited customers who want 5G coverage will need to pay an extra $10 a month.
-And Verizon can slow Start Unlimited traffic at any time; other Verizon unlimited plans let you use up to 50GB of data before any throttling can take place.
+Don’t expect a lot of perks — just six-month trials of Apple Music, Disney Plus and Discovery Plus.
+Start Unlimited customers get 5G coverage on Verizon's nationwide network, but need to pay an extra $10 a month for access to higher-speed Ultra Wideband coverage.
+Verizon can slow Start Unlimited traffic at any time; other Verizon unlimited plans let you use up to 50GB of data before any throttling can take place.